 When a person makes a decision between whether to leave an abuser or to stay and continue to be abused, it's kind of hard to call leaving an abuser a poor choice.

 Let's say you are elderly and living on your modest retirement savings in a modest apartment with a roommate who contributes to the rent and bills.
-You couldn't afford a place to live on your own income, but between the two of you you can get a budget apartment.
-Now if your roommate dies, gets injured or becomes ill, becomes disabled, gets put into medical care, or is just a jerk and leaves you without notice, you may become homeless.
-If the person goes into medical care your joint belongings may also be sold off to pay for that care.
+You can't afford a place to live on your own income, but between the two of you, you can get a budget apartment.
+Now if your roommate dies, gets injured, becomes ill, becomes disabled, gets put into medical care, or is just a jerk and leaves you without notice, you may become homeless.
+If your roommate goes into medical care, your joint belongings may also be sold off to pay for that care.

 Most people are unlikely to call getting a roommate a bad decision, especially since getting a roommate is often the only good choice some people can make to avoid homelessness in the first place!

 5. Choosing to Get Married

 If your spouse becomes severely ill, gets in an accident, divorces you, or dies, it may cause you to become homeless.

 Even the best medical insurance available has loopholes allowing the insurance companies to get out of paying for medical expenses.
 It is routine for organ transplants to be left uncovered by insurance as most insurance companies categorize them as experimental despite organ transplants being successful for more than the last fifty years.
 Since medical care is so expensive, and insurance often doesn't cover complete medical care, a single illness, injury, or disease can bankrupt even an upper middle class family with the very best insurance.

 If your spouse is the breadwinner and dies or divorces you, you may become homeless as a result.

 If you are the breadwinner and your spouse divorces you, you may become homeless as a result of wage garnishment for child support, alimony, or palimony.